 Avoid driving or hazardous activity until you know how levorphanol will affect you.
 Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 What other drugs will affect levorphanol?

 This list is not complete.
-Other drugs may interact with levorphanol, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect levorphanol, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 More about levorphanol

 - Reviews (22)

 - Latest FDA alerts (1)